 Much of this report was extracted from a report for Equus Beds Groundwater Management District No. 2 (GMD2) on a study that was partially funded by the District.
 John Woods and Michael Dealy of the Kansas Geological Survey contributed to some parts of the GMD2 report that are included in this report.
 GMD2 staff provided most of the chemical data for the area of the Burrton salinity plume; City of Wichita staff provided additional data.
-The Division of Water Resources in the Kansas Department of Agriculture and Michael Dealy and James Butler, Jr. of the Kansas Geological Survey provided review comments on this report.
+The Division of Water Resources in the Kansas Department of Agriculture (DWR) and Michael Dealy and James Butler, Jr. of the Kansas Geological Survey provided review comments on this report.
+The first version of the report produced at the end of December 2011 was later revised to expand discussion of the bedrock surface underlying the Burrton IGUCA in response to questions from the DWR.